 War Thunder is a game that works under the “freemium” model — essentially, it’s free to play, but if you want premium items, you need to spend real money to get them.
 Despite that, as long as you’re fine with going without these premium goods, the game is highly enjoyable, even without paying a single cent.
 History buffs, especially, will get a lot of fun out of the game.

 Warframe has always gone above and beyond.
-Since its 2013 debut, more than 26 million people and counting have tried this game for free.
-In fact, it’s the accessibility that has contributed so much to its rapidly increasing popularity.
+This game has garnered gameplay from more than 26 million people, with newcomers joining the masses every day to try it out at no cost.
+Offering a game for free is an excellent marketing strategy to familiarize gamers with their brand, expanding their fan base.
 There’s not a more exhilarating free game to play with a group of friends, combining the Halo series’s sci-fi aesthetic with the gameplay and fighting mechanics of Destiny 2.

 “Warframes” are essentially exoskeletal armors that give players unique abilities when worn.
-Warframes are one of the game’s main attractions because they are so fun to amass and personalize.
+Warframes get a lot of acclaim from players because you can customize them, and they are entertaining to use.
 Find strategies that best utilize your armor’s unique abilities to help you to fight the entire armies that appear in the game’s open-world terrains.

 Warframe is especially well suited for gamers who want to customize every aspect of their gaming experience.
-Some missions repeat themselves repeatedly, so the storyline is an unremarkable element of the game.
+The plotline isn’t anything to write home about because you’ll see the same tasks over and over.
 What brings players back for more gameplay is improving their armor and gaining different advantage options.